unfoldingWord/uw-content-validation/src/core/basic-link-check.md

 // This function returns the results of the fast checks
-//  and if specified in linkOptions, the callback will update result later with results of slower checks const rawResults = doBasicLinkChecks(chosenName, chosenText, linkOptions, 'that was supplied');
+//  and if specified in linkOptions, the callback will update result later with results of slower checks rawResults = doBasicLinkChecks(chosenName, chosenText, linkOptions, 'that was supplied');
 if (!rawResults.successList || !rawResults.successList.length)
     rawResults.successList = ["Done basic link checks"];